raysan5/rguistyler/README.md

 Once the desired style has been created, press the `Export Style` button to save it as a `.rgs`**binary style file**.
 Style can also be exported as an embeddable `.h` **code file** or a `.png` **controls table image** (intended for preview and style showcase)

-`rGuiStyler Standalone` comes with command-line support for batch conversion and audio playing.
+`rGuiStyler Standalone` comes with command-line support for batch conversion.
 For usage help:

  > rguistyler.exe --help